 Why Is CLM Important?

-CLM is important to consider because all businesses need to sign legally binding contracts to operate.
+CLM is important because all businesses must sign legally binding contracts to operate.
 This task might seem like an afterthought, but you’d be surprised at how much time is wasted on this process.

-CLM provides you with a way to strategically manage all the contracts your organization must sign and execute.
+CLM provides a way to strategically manage all the contracts your organization must sign and execute.
 Specifically, it can help you do the following:

 - Avoid legal/litigation issues: Simple compliance is often the biggest issue regarding legally binding contracts.
 If the obligations of a contract aren’t met, it can have serious legal consequences.